NicolaZomer/NB_for_fake_news_recognition/README.md

 The Kaggle dataset [2] consists of a training set wth 10,240 instances and a test set wth 1,267 instances.

+## Notebook
+In the notebook [NB_fake_news.ipynb](https://github.com/NicolaZomer/NB_for_fake_news_recognition/blob/main/NB_fake_news.ipynb) we implement by scratch the NB algorithm, after applying a cleaning procedure to our dataset.
+We also implement the concept of feature selection, in particular using as utility measure the Mutual Information.
+The models are trained and tested using the Kaggle dataset [2], and for each of them the accuracy is computed.
+We also train the same model using the R function  `naiveBayes()` from the library `e1071` and compare the results.

+## App
+After training the models, using the R package [Shiny](https://shiny.rstudio.com/) we built an interactive web app, which, given as input a social media post:
+- Returns the score associated with each class as barplot
+- Classifies the input text

+The app is available at the following link: [app](https://nicolazomer.shinyapps.io/fake-news-recognition/).

 ## References
 [1] C. D. Manning, Chapter 13, Text Classification and Naive Bayes, in Introduction to Information Retrieval, Cambridge University Press, 2008.